genedan/cl-practitioners-guide/chapter_3/package_management.rst

 Once a package is ready to be shared with other people and teams, beyond those involved in writing the package, the practitioner needs a way to share it.
-This section will list some methods to help practitioners who are tempted to use the non-recommended methods, such as email and shared folders.
+This section will list some methods to help practitioners who are tempted to use the non-recommended methods, such as emails or shared folders.

 PyPI/CRAN Mirroring
 """""""""""""""""""

 Organizations may prohibit uploading Python or R packages to public repositories such as PyPI or CRAN.
-This is because they do not want their IP to be exposed, as the packages uploaded to these repositories are visible to the public.
+This is because they do not want their private IP to be exposed, as the packages uploaded to these repositories are visible to the public.
 These public repositories are oftentimes the initial location that practitioners gravitate towards when first learning to installing packages because many books and open-source documentations use commands that set PyPI or CRAN as the default location where packages are downloaded from prior to installation.
 Practitioners who are not familiar with